 Court Records are public, and are accessible by anyone.
 These records include a case file that includes a docket and all of the documents filed in your court case.
 You are able to access your court records on the website, or at the Chatam County Clerk of Court in the county where the case was filed.

 Each and every state keeps a record of someone’s criminal background.
 These online databases are linked together so you can track criminal backgrounds from any other state.
-Go to the Chatam County Courthouse and inquire, or check the website.
+Go to the Chatam County Courthouse and inquire in person, or you can check the website.
 It is helpful to know the county the crime was committed in, and in the event that it was in a different state entirely, you may have to pay a fee for a more intensive search.

 When you look up someone’s criminal record you can get a report detailing any arrests, charges, or convictions that may be on a person’s record for any crimes they may have committed, which could include: